graviton-browser/graviton-browser/website/source/roadmap.rst

 **JediTerm for Windows users.** The Windows shell is notoriously not very good.
 Allow CLI apps to be run from the Graviton GUI for Windows users, using JetBrains JediTerm.

+**View source.** When an artifact has an attached source JAR, allow the user to 'view source' on the app with a simple embedded source code viewer for whatever screen the user happens to be on.

+**History/navigation.** If an app wants it, expose a form of browser-style page oriented navigation with Graviton controlled back button, history list and ability to wrap up current app state in a bookmark/textual form, similar to URLs.
+This would be entirely opt in but may be useful for apps that want to allow users to rapidly share locations and context via a URL-like copy/pasteable string.

 App discovery
 -------------